Wunkolo/Maple2Tools/README.md

 ```
 ## Pack

-`Pack` will dive into a directory and will recursively add each file into a `.m2h/.m2d` archive pair using the specified `PackStream` version.
+[Pack](tools/Pack.cpp) will dive into a directory and will recursively add each file into a `.m2h/.m2d` archive pair using the specified `PackStream` version.
 Pretty much does the exact opposite of `Expand`.
 ```
-./Pack MS2F Assets/MyFiles
+$ Pack MS2F Assets/MyFiles
 MapleStory2 Filesystem packer:
 	"Packs" a filesystem, creating an .m2h/.m2d pair of the original folder's name